dalbay/Express_Tutorial/README.md

 // mount the router on the app app.use('/', router)
 ```
-3. Error-handling Middleware
+3. *Error-handling Middleware:*
   Define error-handling middleware functions in the same way as other middleware functions, except with four arguments instead of three, specifically with the signature (err, req, res, next)):
 ```JavaScript
 app.use(function (err, req, res, next) {
   console.error(err.stack)
   res.status(500).send('Something broke!')
 })
 ```
-4. Built-in middleware
+4. *Built-in middleware:*
   Express has the following built-in middleware functions:

   * express.static serves static assets such as HTML files, images, and so on.
   * express.json parses incoming requests with JSON payloads.
 NOTE: Available with Express 4.16.0+
   * express.urlencoded parses incoming requests with URL-encoded payloads.
 NOTE: Available with Express 4.16.0+
-5. Third-party middleware
+5. *Third-party middleware:*
   Use third-party middleware to add functionality to Express apps. (more details in later section)

 ## Creating Our Own Middleware
 - To create our own middleware use ```app.use``` and pass in a callback function that we want to add to our middleware stack.